VisusAdAstra/Soen471/README.md

 ### Datasets

-The dataset includes 5 files: errors.csv, failures.csv, machines.csv, maint.csv and telemetry.csv.
+The dataset is around 77 Mb with 876100 samples of telemetry values for 100 machines for 1 year on an hourly basis.
+It includes 5 files: errors.csv, failures.csv, machines.csv, maint.csv and telemetry.csv.
 All of the files include a datetime and machine ID column except machines.csv which does not have datetime.
 Individually,

 1. errors.csv contains the error ID
 2. failures.csv contains the component failing